sanjoydesk/docs/Controllers.md

           echo "I am inside private method";
        }

-       By this way you can declare method as private as make it hidden via url.
+       This way you can declare method as private as make it hidden from url access.